Parthh08/pet_addoption/README.md

 # Pet Adoption App 🐾

-A beautiful and feature-rich pet adoption app built with Flutter that allows users to browse, search, favorite, and adopt pets.
+A feature-rich pet adoption app built with Flutter that allows users to browse, search, favorite, and adopt pets.
 The app follows clean architecture principles and implements modern Flutter development practices.

 ## 🌐 **LIVE DEMO**
 **🎉 App is now deployed and live!** Try it out at your deployed URL.